qforestlab/profiles-with-pylidar/1_installation.md

 cd pylidar-tls-canopy
 ```

 If your project includes an `environment.yml` you wish to edit on Windows, you may copy it out and back later via `/mnt/c/...` paths.
-However, editing directly in VS Code (connected to WSL) is usually simpler.
+However, editing directly in **VS Code connected to WSL** is usually simpler.

----

-## 6) RIEGL libraries (RDBLIB / RIVLIB)
+# RIEGL libraries (RDBLIB / RIVLIB)

 If your project needs RIEGL libraries, place the vendor archives in a subfolder and extract them.
 Example structure: